Healthdirect Free Australian health advice you can count on.

 Finding the right doctor

-Ask friends, colleagues or allied health professionals for recommendations.
+Ask friends, work-mates or allied health professionals to recommend a doctor.
 You can read more here about finding the right doctor.

 Learn more here about the development and quality assurance of healthdirect content.